-The Drexel University College of Medicine Department of Psychiatry is committed to developing and implementing programs that are consistent with the College's tripartite mission of teaching, research, and patient care.
+Drexel University College of Medicine's Department of Psychiatry is committed to developing and implementing programs that are consistent with the College's mission to innovate in education, research, and in the delivery of compassionate care.
 Priorities have been delineated, with teaching programs being paramount.
-High quality clinical care and increased research funding have a high priority, as do service and consultation to the public sector.
+High-quality clinical care and increased research funding have a high priority, as do service and consultation to the public sector.

 These are challenging and exciting times for the field of psychiatry.
-The Department of Psychiatry embraces change as part of life in a complex health care system.
-Our department unites with its clinical partners to ensure that our responsibilities for our academic missions are fulfilled while supporting the missions and goals of our affiliated clinical partners.
+The Department of Psychiatry embraces change as part of life in our complex health care system.
+Our department closely collaborates with its clinical partners to ensure that our responsibilities for our academic missions are fulfilled, while supporting the missions and goals of our affiliated clinical partners.

 Training medical students and psychiatric residents is central to our mission.
 Drexel University College of Medicine is a leader nationally in medical education and the College is among the top medical schools in the country for educating medical students who choose to specialize in psychiatry.